Create-Technology-S4/.github/profile/README.md

 #### Reflection

 It is safe to say that I don't think I have had this much fun working for an academic project as a group.
 Contrary to the previous semesters, my work focused much less around programming and finding software solutions for some problem.
 Much of the work revolved around research, observations and interviews.
-Most of the group members have played a signifcant role in the success of this project and I am happy to have taken part in this.
+Most of the group members have played a significant role in the success of this project, and I am happy to have taken part in this.

 Although, I have learned many things from my peers and teachers, I was also able to contribute and help others bring ideas to light.
 I am sad that this project has come to a close but am also very proud to have been part of a group that has been nominated for a possible award out of 85!